Feefo service rating

 Build your daily mileage

 Try to increase your walking distance over time, gradually working toward 10,000 steps a day (about five miles) and also setting a brisker pace.
-If the weather is bad, it’s still a great idea to get out there so you can acclimate yourself to handling all sorts of conditions.
+If the weather is bad, it’s still a great idea to get out there, so you can acclimatise yourself to handling all sorts of conditions because sadly there's no guarantee of glorious sunshine on every walking holiday.

 Consider the terrain